How the EV FBT Exemption Works in Australia (2026)

 - Which electric vehicles qualify for the FBT exemption?

-- Battery electric vehicles (BEVs) and hydrogen fuel cell vehicles first held and used on or after 1 July 2022, with a drive-away price that did not exceed $91,387 at first retail sale.
+- Battery electric vehicles (BEVs) and hydrogen fuel cell vehicles first held and used on or after 1 July 2022, with a first retail price under the luxury car tax threshold for fuel-efficient vehicles, which is $91,661 in 2026–27.
 Plug-in hybrids (PHEVs) lost eligibility from 1 April 2025.

 - How much can you save with the EV FBT exemption?